-With foodie culture at an all-time high, wedding menus are no longer a “one size fits all” scenario.
-Instead, couples are increasingly prioritizing a well-crafted food experience within their wedding budget, ensuring their guests dine on cuisine that’s fun, interesting, locally sourced, and above all, completely delicious.
-And that’s why it’s a good idea to consider 2020 wedding food trends when planning the menu for your big day.
+Couples are increasingly prioritizing a well-crafted food experience within their wedding budget, ensuring their guests dine on cuisine that’s fun, interesting, locally sourced, and above all, completely delicious.
+Here are some of the 2022 wedding food ideas and trends to keep an eye (and some taste buds) out for this year.

 Sourcing local has long been a staple of many catering companies, however, it’s being emphasized even more for 2022 weddings.
 “Partnering with chef-driven and independent restaurants to support local establishments that anchor their communities (and fitting as restaurants have sourced new sources of revenue to offset pandemic losses),” says Tyler Akin, Chef-Partner of Le Cavalier in Wilmington, Delaware.
 To incorporate local sourcing of food at your wedding, a great place to start is by seeking out your favorite restaurant to provide a favorite dish or cater one of your wedding-related events.